-Each afternoon offers a variety of different experiences, including craft and process discussions, time off to enjoy a walk through the springtime Vermont woods, or a visit to vibrant downtown Montpelier.
+Each afternoon and evening offers a variety of different experiences, including craft and process discussions, time off to enjoy a walk through the springtime Vermont woods, or a visit to vibrant downtown Montpelier.
 Participants have private writing studios with twenty-four hour access.

 A Typical Day

-Craft presentations, panel discussions, yoga, conversations with faculty mentors, and more writing time take place after lunch.
+Craft presentations, panel discussions, conversations with faculty mentors, and more writing time take place after lunch.
 Montpelier is a lovely town situated in the Green Mountains.
-The afternoons afford the opportunity, if desired, to enjoy Vermont’s natural beauty, including hiking in nearby locations, visiting downtown Montpelier or nearby sites of interest, and kayaking in a nearby reservoir.
+The afternoons afford the opportunity, if desired, to enjoy Vermont’s natural beauty, including hiking and kayaking in beautiful Wrightsville Reservoir.
 If retail therapy is in order, Montpelier’s eclectic mix of independently owned stores, including a plethora of bookstores, is a short walk from campus.

-Participants gather again in the early evenings for dinner and conversation.
+Participants gather again in the evenings for dinner and conversation.
 After attending a faculty reading, writers take part in casual group discussions about that day’s writing.
 Anything is up for grabs in these sessions.
 For instance, what problems did you encounter with structure, plot, or character development?
 What solutions or surprises did you discover within the manuscript that day?
 How does one efficiently get the character across the room?
 How do you know when your novel is finished?
 Should you rewrite the entire novel from a different point-of-view?
 After the discussion, participants conclude the evening with voluntary five-minute student readings.
 Then it’s off to bed for a well-deserved rest under the clear moon of a Vermont spring night.

-In addition, throughout the retreat, participants can make time to gather together for their own discussions, exercises, or to explore other opportunities that a collective of novelists can bring to the table.
+In addition, throughout the retreat, participants can make time to gather together for their own discussions, exercises, or to explore other opportunities inspired by a collective of novelists.